GUI Builder

 WebView for the display of a website in a mask

-Web Browser) on the mask and specify a URL.
+The UI element allows the display of a website in a definable area of the mask - basically a browser window inside the mask.
+In the GUI Builder, place the relevant UI element (component Web Browser) on the mask and specify a URL.
 When the mask is opened, the system will check if a URL is specified for the web component.
 If that is the case, then the website will be loaded when the mask is opened.

-Alternatively, a URL can be loaded in response to a specific action via the mask script method GuiUtils#loadUrlInWebView(String url, String componentName).
+Alternatively, a URL can be loaded in response to a specific action via the mask script method GuiUtils#loadUrlInWebView(String url, String componentName)

 Figure: Display of a website in a mask